michaeljhanley/sfo-survey-viz/README.md

 ## Features
 - **Data Analysis**: Exploratory analysis of transportation trends, preferences, and traveler behaviors.
 - **Excel Visualizations**: Static visualizations styled to reflect professional consulting deliverables, presenting year-over-year trends, income-level comparisons, and differences between business and non-business travelers.
-- **Recommendations** [WIP]
+- [WIP] **Recommendations**

 ## Data Source
 - The dataset includes individual, anonymized survey responses related to customer experience at SFO.
 Specific data details can be found at https://data.sfgov.org/Transportation/2016-SFO-Customer-Survey/t3vr-buhp/about_data (2016) and https://data.sfgov.org/Transportation/2017-SFO-Customer-Survey/nnh5-5rwz/about_data (2017)
-- The latest versions of the Excel workbooks used in this project can be downloaded using the OneDrive links below:
+- [WIP] The latest versions of the Excel workbooks used in this project can be downloaded using the OneDrive links below:
     - Cleaning, pivoting, and statistical tests: ___
     - In-workbook graphs: ___

 ## Project Files
-- `/reports/visualizations/`: Includes PNG files with charts and graphs styled after consulting presentations, including the combined version shown above.
+- `/visualizations/`: Includes PNG files with charts and graphs styled after consulting presentations, including the combined version shown above.
-- `/docs/`: Descriptions of the methods, analysis, and recommendations.
-[WIP]
+- [WIP] `/docs/`: Descriptions of the methods, analysis, and recommendations.

 ## How to Use
 1. (Optional) Download the datasets linked in the Data Source section to view the project's starting point.